wildltr/ptranking/README.md

+# What's New?

+- The recent representative methods (such as [MO4SRD](https://wildltr.github.io/ptranking/) and [DALETOR](https://dl.acm.org/doi/abs/10.1145/3442381.3449831)) for Search Result Diversification by directly optimizing the evaluation metric (e.g., alpha-nDCG) have been added.
+(02/22/2022)

 # Introduction

 This open-source project, referred to as **PTRanking** (Learning-to-Rank in PyTorch) aims to provide scalable and extendable implementations of typical learning-to-rank methods based on PyTorch.
 On one hand, this project enables a uniform comparison over several benchmark datasets leading to an in-depth understanding of previous learning-to-rank methods.
 On the other hand, this project makes it easy to develop and incorporate newly proposed models, so as to expand the territory of techniques on learning-to-rank.

 **Key Features**: